Signed in as:

 (5) and knowledge sharing and continuous improvement [the "glue" between (2), (3) and (4)]

-These five parts are divided into 17 sections, which are sub-divided into greater detail.
+These five parts are comprised of 17 sections, each of which are sub-divided into greater detail.

 The Urban 2.0 framework contains tools and templates for improving urban environments, and case studies from around the world.
 It exists to help people deliver good outputs for cities and towns.